yous3fghazyv11/cpp-tutorials/README.md

 The code in this repository is a supplement to my [YouTube tutorials](https://www.youtube.com/@yousefghazy).

-Each directory in this repo corresponds to a YouTube video and contains the `.org` file featured in that video, which includes the full tutorial.
+Each directory in this repo corresponds to a YouTube video and contains:

+- the `.org` file featured in that video, which includes the full tutorial.
+- sub directory with the solutions for the drill and exercises

-You may also find few sub directories with with header files if any are used in the lecture.
+You may also find few sub directories with header files if any are used in the lecture.

 Images used in the `.org` files will live in the images directory, links from `.org` files will refer to them.

 > [!Warning]
 > When following along with course, please don't skip any drills or exercises or review questions,
 > that is if you want to get the maximum benefit of the course.

-> [!Note]
-> **Why i didn't post the solutions?**
 > Even a little peek at the solution can ruin the whole idea of the exercise for you,
-> and as a learner myself, i know that it gets very hard to resist peeking at the solution
+> and as a learner myself, i know that it gets very hard to resist peeking at the solution.
-> specially when the problem is hard.
+> But if you really want to get the maximum benefit of the course, only check out the solutions
+> to compare them to your own work!
 > **What if I'm stuck and i really need help?**
 > Use the issues section to raise an issue, i will help you ^_^